Arthaey/anki-hierarchical-tags/README.md

 To create hierarchies use double-colons in the tag names, for example "learning::anki" or "language::japanese".

+This addon is licensed under the same license as Anki itself (GNU Affero General Public License 3).

+## LeafTags

 This addon also makes a new field available: `{{LeafTags}`, which is like the built-in [{{Tags}}](http://ankisrs.net/docs/manual.html#special-fields) except that it only displays that last portion of hierarchical tags.
 For example, the tag "language::japanese" would appear as just "japanese".

-This addon is licensed under the same license as Anki itself (GNU Affero General Public License 3).
+If you edit the addon's source code, you can control the name of this tag via the constant `LEAF_TAGS_NAME`.

+You can also control whether leaf tags are dynamically created or stored in a new "LeafTags" field via the constant `SAVE_LEAF_TAGS_TO_FIELD`.

+When `False`, leaf tags will be generated dynamically when you view cards with the desktop version of Anki.
+It will display "{unknown field LeafTags}" on AnkiWeb and mobile applications.

+When `True`, a new "LeafTags" field will be added to the end of every model, and its value will be updated when you change the tags on a note.

+If `ADD_LEAF_TAGS_TO_TEMPLATES` is `True`, it will also add the leaf tags to the bottom of each note type's templates.

 ## Known Issues